tum-ens/pyGRETA/Regression_coef/README.txt

 !Required Files!

-The following folders have been created:
+The following folder has been created:

-OUTPUTS/"region"/Regression/INPUTS
-OUTPUTS/"region"/Regression/OUTPUTS
+00 Assumptions/Regression_Inputs/

-Populate the INPUTS folder with the required TS .csv files corresponding to the technology and hubheights specified in the config.py file.
+Populate the Inputs folder with the required TS .csv files corresponding to the technologies specified in the config.py file.
 If a file is missing, the script will prompt you to provide it.
-Alternatively you can change the config file to select fewer hub heights
+If multiple hub heights are detected, the optimization is done both over the quantiles and hubheights.

 !Process!